xiaobaicaihhh/SPMN/README.md

 4. Model usage

-   We would like to thank [huggingface](https://huggingface.co/) for providing and open-sourcing BERT / XLNet code for developing our models.
+   We would like to thank [huggingface](https://huggingface.co/) and [MAG](https://github.com/WasifurRahman/BERT_multimodal_transformer)for providing and open-sourcing BERT / XLNet code for developing our models.